2020–2021 Indian farmers' protest: Background

 India is self-sufficient in the production of food such as food grains including wheat and rice; and other categories such as fruits, vegetables, milk and meat among others.
 Yet, despite this, nutrition and hunger remain a serious challenge in the country.
-In 2021, Indian ranked 101 out of 116 countries in the Global Hunger Index.
-According to UN "India shares a quarter of the global hunger burden".
-This is despite Indian having overarching food ration and welfare schemes.
+In 2021, India ranked 101 out of 116 countries in the Global Hunger Index.
+According to the United Nations, India bears 1/4th of the entire world's hunger burden.
+This is despite India having overarching food ration and welfare schemes.

 The Agriculture Census in India, last held in 2014, identified that farmers in India have small land holdings, one of the reasons they are not able to meet their needs.
 Two-thirds of the land holdings in the country are less than one hectare.
 Part-time farming in the country is not common.
 Other related issues include farmer suicides and the state of the economy in India.
 India reported a total 296,438 Indian farmers suicides between 1995 and 2015.
 In 2019, 10,281 people who work in the farming sector committed suicide, that is 28 people a day.
 The slower growth of Punjab's economy, particularly its agricultural sector, is believed to have helped fuel the protest.
 This includes issues arising from its paddy-wheat monoculture and warnings of desertification.